The Apartments’ Reception

 All apartments on campus have wireless network access.

-- You need a Maynooth University username and password to log on to the college network.You will be given these when you register.
+- You need a Maynooth University username and password to log on to the eduroam network.You will be given these when you register.

-- Should you need assistance, there are wireless clinics run by the computer centre.
+- Should you need assistance, there are wireless clinics run by the IT Services.

-- Please make sure that you have read the Computer Centre’s rules on responsible computer usage.
+- Please make sure that you have read the IT Services rules on responsible computer usage.

 Sometimes and for a variety of reasons students may find that they need to leave their campus accommodation before the end of their License to Reside has expired.